Ah…it is post-Thanksgiving.

-Working too much?
+Are you working too much?
 Lobby vigorously for comp days.

-You are an hourly employee, and the overtime really helps?
+You are an hourly employee, and the overtime helps?
 Dad gave up his overtime one weekend to take me hiking.
 Thirty years later, that one weekend is still having an impact on me.

 Significant other does not like the outdoors?
 Swap weekends.
 Give him a chance to play poker with his buddies one weekend somewhere while you watch the kids.
 And then you take a weekend for yourself and go backpacking.

-On call and can’t go far?
-Go to the local park, enjoy the sunset and take photos.
+On-call and can’t go far?
+Go to the local park, enjoy the sunset, and take photos.
 You are only ten minutes from home.

-Work is taking up too much of your alleged free?
+Is work taking up too much of your alleged free?
 Quit work for a bit. 🙂

 The point is that if you love the outdoors, you will give yourself the gift of time somehow and in some way.